 Tin ceilings faded from the architectural scene in the 1930s.
 But restoration buffs—intrigued by the history and classic beauty of tin ceilings—have re-ignited an interest in these vintage features.
 Today, there are a number of companies that include tin ceilings in the design of new homes.

-A very simple kitchen/dining area gets a distinctive look with its decorative tin ceiling and vintage furniture.
-On the right is a modern kitchen—also with a very attractive tin ceiling.
+A very kitchen / breakfast nook gets a distinctive look with its decorative tin ceiling while still being a modern kitchen.

 What ever happened to the old laundry chute?
 An excellent way of getting dirty clothes to the laundry room, this fixture in a lot of old houses is attractive to new homeowners, who are fascinated with having one in their home.
 Apartment dwellers and people who live in two-story homes who have carried dirty clothes, linens, and beddings down to the laundry room too many times to count will definitely love laundry chutes, too.
 What a convenience to have this “drop”—and not to have to walk up and down the stairs with heavy loads!